bagder/uncurled/money/donations.md

 ## Sponsor an individual

-Many projects are run by a single person and many such invidual persons accept donations.
+Many projects are run by a single person and many such individual persons accept donations.

 As a donor or sponsor, thinking about the difference between sponsoring a